synle/restapi-typescript-decorators/README.md

 - [X] Support to instantiate multiple classes, useful when we need to support Api with different tokens.
 - [X] Support for authorization (Bearer token at the monent)
 - [X] Added Prettier for code format
-- [ ] Support for other authorization types: Digest, Basic, etc...
+- [X] Support for basic authorization with username and passwords
+- [ ] Clean up the types and use proper types from node-fetch instead of using our own
 - [ ] Add API retry actions
 - [ ] Integrate with CI pipeline to build stuffs automatically